NSW DEC Sites2See

 The Aryans and the Vedic period

-Read about the Vedic period.
+Read about the Vedic period19.

 The river running through the middle of a flat valley with vegetation to the river's edge and rugged bare mountains on either side.